 Slade would enjoy international success until the late 1970s and the advent of the punk rock era but would make a comeback in the 1980s culminating with their hit records My Oh My and Run Run Away in 1984 becoming worldwide hits.
 Even today, well known artists continue to record versions of their songs and the Slade classic hit Merry XMas Everybody still remains a seasonal favourite.

 Noddy Holder left Slade at the end of the 1980s but remains a well known personality on both radio and TV.
 Dave Hill formed a band with Don Powell called 'Slade II' and continues performing Slade's hits as well as new songs to enthusiastic audiences.
-Jim Lea who also left the original line-up, formed a group with his brother and still continues to compose and play music today, while also working on re-mastering Slade's extensive catalog of recordings for the new digital market.
+Jim Lea who also left the original line-up, initially formed a new band with his brother Frank.
+Jim still continues to compose and play music today, while also working on re-mastering Slade's extensive catalog of recordings for the new digital market.